LukeHowellDev/tlk.io-wp-plugin/readme.txt

 == Changelog ==

 = 0.2 =
-* Update to the readme with better instructions for use.
+* Update to the readme.txt with better instructions for use.

 = 0.1 =
 * Initial version